pzzqzproject/fd/.github/ISSUE_TEMPLATE/become-a-sponsor-for-pzzqzproject.md

 ---

-Your Pzzqz Account Num:
+Your Pzzqz Account Num: <ACCOUNT NUM>
-Your BTC Address:
+Your BTC Address: <THE FIRST 10 OR THE LAST 10 CHARACTERS> Example: 141338dfe5xxxxxxxxxxxxxxxxxxxxxxxx OR xxxxxxxxxxxxxxxxxxxxxxxxa973a64755
-Donate at:
+Donate at: <DATETIME> Example: 02/10/2021 09:20:01